cado-security/product-help/docs/cado/deploy/azure/endpoints.md

 sidebar_position: 3
 ---

-# What Azure Endpoints Does the Cado Platform Require Access To?
+# What Azure Endpoints Does the Platform Require Access To?

-The Cado platform requires access to the following Azure endpoints:
+The platform requires access to the following Azure endpoints:

 ### Azure Resource Manager
 - **Provider APIs**: `https://management.azure.com/`